joseeden/KodeKloud_Engineer_Labs/Tasks_Kubernetes/Level_2/Lab_011_Fix_issue_with_LAMP_Environment_in_Kubernetes.md

 ![](../../Images/k8sl2lab011appbutton.png)

-In the newt tab, we should see the message:
+In the new tab, we should see the message:

 ![](../../Images/k8sl2lab011connectedsuccessfully.png)